 With minor modifications this structure can be used in future beam test experiments, thus helping to establish tungsten as a viable absorber material for hadronic calorimeters in future experiments.
 It may allow to keep the detectors compact while measuring particle jets in the

-Multi TeV range.
+Multi-TeV range.